314ka4y/Exploratory_Data_Analysis_project-Movies./README.md

 - animation,
 - sci-fi
 Films in these genres have higher raiting and the highest box office with the median value 200M +
-- Action
-Can be considered as an option for low budget films.
+- Action  movies can be considered as an option for a low budget films.

 3) DIRECTORS
 There are a variety of top-performing directors to choose from.
 The list is provided with this report.